VAPORESSO Leaves a Mark at 2021 IECIE Shenzhen eCig Expo, Highlighting Target 200 and 100 Kits

 SHENZHEN, China, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- IECIE has just wrapped up in Shenzhen, China.
-World renowned vaping brand VAPORESSO showcased their best selling products and new technologies, including the latest Target 100 and 200 kits, as well as XROS and ZERO series, and were excited to interact with local partners, suppliers and customers.
+16, 2021 (GLOBE NEWSWIRE) -- IECIE has just wrapped up in Shenzhen, China.
+World renowned vaping brand VAPORESSO showcased their best selling products and new technologies, including the latest Target 200 and 100 kits, as well as XROS and ZERO series, and were excited to interact with local partners, suppliers and customers.

 The Shenzhen IECIE stop is one of the most influential e-cig expos in the world and covers the upstream supply chain, end products and e-commerce solutions within the industry.
 Taking place from December 6th-8th, this year’s expo had more than 500+ exhibitors and 2,500+ brands from around the world.